kyma-project/website/content/blog-posts/2022-11-18-release-notes-2.9/index.md

   - "/blog/release-notes-29"
 ---

 Roses are red, violets are blue, and Kyma is ready with the new updates for you.
-This release comes with a lot of changes.
-For example, we migrated the Fluent Bit component from Logging to Telemetry, and we're working on integrating your trace backend on OTLP.
+This release comes some interesting changes.
+For example, now we officially support Kubernetes in version 1.24.
 Read on to find out more about the 2.9 release!

 <!-- overview -->